Alabama Attorney General spoke at the Annual East Walker Chamber Banquet

-East Walker County Chamber Of Commerce
+East Walker Chamber of Commerce

-The East Walker Chamber of Commerce The East Walker County Chamber of Commerce was chartered in 1975 for the purpose of promoting the advancement of civic, commercial, industrial and agricultural interests of East Walker County and the surrounding communities, as well as the general welfare and prosperity of our area.
+The East Walker County Chamber of Commerce was chartered in 1975 for the purpose of promoting the advancement of civic, commercial, industrial and agricultural interests of East Walker County and the surrounding communities in West Jefferson County, as well as the general welfare and prosperity of our area.